 - 1. Press the MENU key to enter the menu. - 2.
-Use the and keys to navigate between menu items. - 3.
-Once you find the desired menu item, press MENU again to select that menu item. - 4.
+Use the and wkeys to navigate between menu items. - 3.
+Once you find the desired menu item, press (MENU) again to select that menu item. - 4.
 Use the ▲ and ▼ keys to select the desired parameter. - 5.
 When you've selected the parameter you want to set for a given menu item; - a.
 To confirm your selection, press (MENU) and it will save your setting and bring you back to the main menu. - b.
-To cancel your changes, press EXIT and it will reset that menu item and bring you out of the menu entirely.
+To cancel your changes, press EXIT and it will reset that menu item and bring

-To exit out of the menu at any time, press the EXIT key.
+6. To exit out of the menu at any time, press the EXIT key.